mindmotivate/multicloudclass/AWS-LB-Tutorial.md

 The server processes the request and generates a response.
 The server sends the response back to the load balancer on its NIC.
 The load balancer forwards the response back to the client.
 The server's NIC is essential for this process because it allows the server to communicate with the load balancer.
 Without the NIC, the server would not be able to send or receive traffic to or from the load balancer.
+NICs are assigned to the instance when it is launched, and can be modified or removed at any time.

 # Terminology:

 > **Load balancer:** A load balancer is a device that distributes traffic across multiple servers.
-This can improve performance and reliability by preventing > > any one server from being overloaded.
+This can improve performance and reliability by preventing any one server from being overloaded.<br>
 > **Backend servers:** The backend servers are the web servers that host your website or application.
-They are located in a private subnet, which means that they > are not directly accessible from the internet.
+They are located in a private subnet, which means that they are not directly accessible from the internet.<br>
 > **NAT gateway:** A NAT gateway is a device that translates private IP addresses to a public IP address.
-This allows private subnet instances to communicate > > with the internet and other public resources.
+This allows private subnet instances to communicate with the internet and other public resources.<br>
-> **NIC** A NIC is a virtual network interface that allows an EC2 instance to communicate with other instances on the same network, as well as with the internet > and other public resources.
-Each EC2 instance has at least one NIC
+> **NIC** A NIC is a virtual network interface that allows an EC2 instance to communicate with other instances on the same network, as well as with the internet and other public resources.
+Each EC2 instance has at least one NIC<br>
+> **Internet Gateway:** The internet gateway is the main entry point for traffic into your VPC from the internet.
+It is a highly available device that routes traffic between your VPC and the internet.<br>

 # Auto Scale Scenario:

-You have a sucesful web application that is running on only a single EC2 instance.
-Due to increased traffic you need a solution that will help you handle all of the incoming request You dont want to buy any sort of permanent host solution because you may not need it all the time Addtionaly, there is generally a hhefty upfront cost associated You create an ALB and configure it to distribute traffic across the EC2 instance.
+Lets's say you have a successful web application running on a single EC2 instance.
+As traffic increases, you need a solution that can handle the load without breaking the bank.
+You discover that AWS offers an auto scaling Solution with its ALB (Application Load Balancer).
+The ALB will distribute traffic across multiple EC2 instances.
+Auto Scaling automatically scales the number of EC2 instances in a group up or down based on traffic load.

-You create an autoscaling group and configure it to manage the EC2 instance.
-You configure the autoscaling group to scale up or down the number of EC2 instances based on the traffic load.
+So you you proceed to create an ALB and configure it to distribute traffic to your EC2 instance.
+You then create an Auto Scaling group and configure it to manage your EC2 instance.
+You configure the Auto Scaling group to scale up or down the number of EC2 instances based on traffic load.
+Now all of the sudden, your web application is always available, even when traffic spikes.Your web application can automatically scale up or down to meet demand.
+The best part is... you only pay for the EC2 instances that you need!

-Now, when traffic to your web application spikes, the autoscaling group will automatically add more EC2 instances to the group.
-The ALB will then distribute traffic across the new EC2 instances.
-This ensures that your web application is always available and performant, even when traffic spikes.
+You now have a web application running on a single EC2 instance in a VPC.
+You created an ALB and configure it to distribute traffic to your EC2 instance.
+You then create an Auto Scaling group and configure it to manage your EC2 instance.
+You configure the Auto Scaling group to scale up to two EC2 instances when traffic load exceeds a certain threshold.
+When traffic to your web application spikes, the Auto Scaling group will automatically add another EC2 instance to the group.
+The ALB will then distribute traffic across the two EC2 instances.
+This ensures that your web application is always available and performant, even when traffic spikes...Hooray!
-You save time, money (and stress) in the process!

-Now that we understnad the overall concept, lets demonstrate this in AWS with our previosly created VPC
+Now that we understand the overall concepts, let's demonstrate this in AWS with our previosly created VPC

 ## Note: We are beggining this tutorial with an established VPC! ##